Mental Health Parity Act · All major plans · 2026

 - SUPPORT Act (Public Law 115-271) — 2018 MAT reforms.

 Coverage details vary by specific plan.
 Always verify with your insurer and the facility before admission.
-Last reviewed: April 2026 by the RehabPulse Editorial Team.
+Last updated April 2026.
+Sources: MHPAEA (CMS), KFF Health Tracking, ASAM criteria.
+See our editorial policy.